Learn how to make an easy chevron crochet pattern today with the free blanket tutorial below!

 It is the perfect blanket to customize to just the size you need!

-Use this blanket sizes chart to get a perfect size every time!
+Use this blanket sizes chart to get a perfect size for your chevron blanket every time!

 I recommend for beginner crocheters to give this chevron blanket pattern a try (and these blankets too!) because of the simple single crochet stitches that are throughout.
 This pattern is a great beginner project!